se-edu/learningresources/contents/projectManagement/AgileDevelopment.md

 >
 > -- from [Can big organizations be agile?](https://www.forbes.com/sites/stevedenning/2016/11/26/can-big-organizations-be-agile/#316f8d6238e7) by Steve Denning

-[Having been agile (albeit under the Scrum framework then) since its inception in 2008](https://medium.com/project-management-learnings/spotify-squad-framework-part-i-8f74bcfcd761), Spotify has made full use of the fact that agile development is flexible, iterative and people-oriented to push out their new ideas efficiently.
+[Having been agile since its inception in 2008](https://medium.com/project-management-learnings/spotify-squad-framework-part-i-8f74bcfcd761), Spotify has made full use of the fact that agile development is flexible, iterative and people-oriented to push out their new ideas efficiently.
 In this case, Spotify could steer the firm's strategy in a novel direction after sudden inspiration ("flexible"), and implemented the new feature in steps by "carry[ing] out a series of tests" ("iterative") while working together in a small group known as the *Discover Weekly* team ("people-oriented").

 [And Spotify is not the only company to have benefitted from agile development](https://www.forbes.com/sites/stevedenning/2016/11/26/can-big-organizations-be-agile/#316f8d6238e7).
 Evidently, agile development has the potential to do much for your project and organization - but only after you learn how to unleash this potential proper.